Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Experiments

-\textbf{Models and training.} The proposed framework is applied directly to existing representative SR networks that produce satisfactory SR results but with heavy computations: EDSR (baseline)~\cite{lim2017enhanced}, RDN~\cite{zhang2018residual}, and SRResNet~\cite{ledig2017photo}.
-Following existing works on SR quantization~\cite{Li2020pams,ma2019efficient,xin2020binarized,hong2022daq,zhong2022ddtb,hong2022cadyq}, weights and activations of the high-level feature extraction module are quantized which is the most computationally-demanding.
-Training and validation are done with DIV2K~\cite{agustsson2017ntire} dataset.
-ODM trains the network for 60 epochs, with $1\times10^{-4}$ initial learning rate that is halved every 15 epochs and with a batch size of 8.
-All our experiments are implemented with PyTorch and run using a single RTX 2080Ti GPU.
+The proposed framework is applied directly to existing representative SR networks that produce satisfactory SR results, but involve heavy computations: EDSR (baseline)~\cite{lim2017enhanced} and RDN~\cite{zhang2018residual}.
+Furthermore, we apply our method to the Transformer-based SR model, SwinIR-S~\cite{liang2021swinir}.
+Following prior works on SR quantization~\cite{Li2020pams,ma2019efficient,xin2020binarized,hong2022daq,zhong2022ddtb,hong2022cadyq}, weights and activations of the high-level feature extraction module are quantized, which is the most computationally demanding.
+Training and validation are conducted using the DIV2K~\cite{agustsson2017ntire} dataset.
+ODM trains the network for 60K iterations with a batch size of 8.
+The weights are updated with an initial learning rate of $\beta^0\Equal10^{-4}$.
+For cooperative update, we update clipping parameters with $10\cdot\beta^0$ initial learning rate.
+The learning rates are halved every 15K iteration.
+The hyperparameter for the percentile is set to $j=99$, and to balance the gradient of the loss terms, we set $\lambda_{R}\Equal1$ and $\lambda_{M}\Equal10^{-5}$.
+Specially, we set $\lambda_{M}\Equal10^{-6}$ for RDN whose overall mismatch is large.
+Ablation studies on the hyperparameters are in the supplementary material.
+All our experiments are implemented using PyTorch and run on an RTX 2080Ti GPU.